DeroXP/evading-school-blockers/README.md

 6. look for a "open" button on the bottom left of your tab
 7. press "launch"
 8. choose between gemini and perplexity and now your done and able to use a disguised ai teachers can't see

 Feburary 22, 2024.

+# 3rd Method: Access any AI on school chromebook.
+(Hotspot Needed)

+1. do as how you do to switch accounts on method 1.
+2. now on your chromebook go to your shelf (side panel or bottom panel)
+3. go to "Network"
+4. Now on your phone turn on your hotspot
+5. on your chromebook find your hotspot and connect to it
+6. now when you search things on your chromebook you can go anywhere your hotspot allows instead of the school internet. (for example "https://chat.openai.com/")

+Feburary 22, 2024.